dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 ``singularity pull`` because the entry's dockerfile or its base image contains a ``USER root`` command.
 In many cases the use of root may be unnecessary.
 Whenever possible, dockerfiles on Dockstore should avoid using root.

+Singularity provides a `fake root <https://sylabs.io/guides/3.4/user-guide/fakeroot.html>`_ option that might circumvent the problems using root in certain situations.
+There does not seem to be a way to use this option through cwltool

 More information about compatibility of dockerfiles with Singularity can be found `here <https://sylabs.io/guides/3.4/user-guide/singularity_and_docker.html#best-practices>`_.